 At the highest level:

-Chargebacks are transactions reversed for a variety of reasons, including possible fraud.
+- Chargebacks are transactions reversed for a variety of reasons, including possible fraud.
 Visa & Mastercard consider 1% to be the threshold for these.
-For Thinkific tenants, the average chargeback rate on our system is 0.1% - or one in a thousand transactions.
+For Thinkific customers, the average chargeback rate on our system is 0.1% - or one in a thousand transactions.
 It’s extremely low!

 Instead, what we’re more interested in is unique failures - how many students tried to purchase, but left without completing a successful transaction?
 After we remove duplicate transactions and folks who subsequently had a successful payment, the rate of complete failures across the $2 Million in transactions we looked at was just under 1%.
 Anecdotally, when speaking with our own customers with failing transactions, about half tend to be over limit issues, and the other half aggressive bank policies.
 As a whole though, a very small percentage of transactions.

 What can you do to ensure you maximize transaction success & reduce risk?

 - Most purchasers (about 90%) with a card that doesn’t go through on first try will try a different credit card, which is usually the fastest route to success.
 You can also offer PayPal as a secondary purchase option.
 If your students contact you, their best bet is to use a different card, or contact their bank to find out why their transaction is being declined.
 If you’re in a different country from your student, the bank may have stricter rules about what it accepts or doesn’t accept for example.
 Unfortunately, a small percentage of purchasers won’t be successful (on our platform, that tends to be less than 1% overall).

 - How can Thinkific maximize payment success?
 We already require CVC (that 3 digit security #) on your credit card purchases, and according to Stripe, this combined with card # and expiry are the primary factors that the customer’s bank uses to accept or decline the transaction.